sreejith7676/kernel-GKI/Documentation/scheduler/sched-energy.rst

 because it is the only one providing some degree of consistency between frequency requests and energy predictions.

-Using EAS with any other governor than schedutil is not recommended.
+Using EAS with any other governor than schedutil is not supported.

 6.5 Scale-invariant utilization signals